Reporter's Guide to Arizona's Legal Community

 Admission to the Practice of Law

 Anyone wishing to practice law in Arizona must pass the Bar exam and review of the Committee on Character and Fitness.
 The Arizona Supreme Court manages both processes and applicants are admitted to practice law only by order of the Court.

 The State Bar's public service programs include: Attorney/Consumer Assistance Program, Client Protection Fund, and the Speakers Bureau.

 Arizona Foundation for Legal Services and Education

-The State Bar has a separate charitable non-profit organization, the Arizona Foundation for Legal Services and Education, which is committed to serving the public by promoting access to justice for all Arizona Citizens.
+The State Bar has a separate charitable non-profit organization, the Arizona Foundation for Legal Services & Education, which is committed to serving the public by promoting access to justice for all Arizona Citizens.
 The Foundation's core purposes are to fund legal services programs for the poor and to sponsor law-related education programs for children.
 The Foundation also manages lawforkids.org, an award-winning web site that was the first in the country dedicated to teaching children about the law.

 Discipline of Lawyers

 The Bar's discipline system is an adversarial process through which the Bar becomes the prosecutor.
 It submits evidence to an impartial fact finder which is a three member panel consisting of the Arizona Supreme Court's Presiding Disciplinary Judge, a volunteer lawyer and a member of the public.
 The Bar has the burden of proving discipline cases by clear and convincing evidence.